 If our investment strategies perform poorly, we may be forced to lower our fees in order to retain current, and attract additional, assets to manage.
 We may not succeed in providing the investment returns and service that will allow us to maintain our current fee structure.
+We may also make fee concessions in order to attract early investors in a strategy or increase marketing momentum in a strategy.
 Downward pressure on fees may also result from the growth and evolution of the universe of potential investments in a market or asset class.
 For example, prevailing fee rates for managing portfolios of emerging markets securities have declined as those markets and the universe of potential investments in emerging markets companies have grown.
 In the first quarter of 2013, we reduced the rates of our standard fee schedule for managing assets in our Emerging Markets strategy.
 Changes in how clients choose to access asset management services may also exert downward pressure on fees.
-Some investment consultants, for example, are implementing programs in which the consultant provides a range of services, including selection, in a fiduciary capacity, of asset managers to serve as sub-adviser at lower fee rates than the manager's otherwise applicable rates, with the expectation of a larger amount of assets under management through that consultant.
+Some investment consultants, for example, have implemented programs in which the consultant provides a range of services, including selection, in a fiduciary capacity, of asset managers to serve as sub-adviser at lower fee rates than the manager's otherwise applicable rates, with the expectation of a larger amount of assets under management through that consultant.
 The expansion of those and similar programs could, over time, make it more difficult for us to maintain our fee rates.
 Over time, a larger part of our assets under management could be invested in our larger capacity, lower fee strategies, which could adversely affect our profitability.
-In addition, plan sponsors of 401(k) and other defined contribution assets that we manage may choose to invest plan assets in vehicles with lower cost structures than mutual funds and may choose to access our services through a separate account, including a collective investment trust (if available).
-We provide a lesser array of services to separate accounts than we provide to Artisan Funds and we receive fees at lower rates.
+In addition, plan sponsors of 401(k) and other defined contribution assets that we manage may choose to invest plan assets in vehicles with lower cost structures than mutual funds (such as a collective investment trust, if one is available) or may choose to access our services through a separate account.
+We provide a lesser array of services to collective investment trusts and separate accounts than we provide to Artisan Funds and we receive fees at lower rates.